Tax Tips for “The Sharing Economy”

 Read the Article

 How we perform our daily tasks and interact with one another is constantly changing.
-Many entrepreneurs and companies have been able to capitalize on these technology-driven opportunities, and have created a movement around sharing instead of owning.
-You may have heard people referring to this phenomenon as the gig economy, the on-demand economy, collaborative consumption or, of course, the sharing economy.
+Many entrepreneurs and companies have been able to capitalize on these technology-driven opportunities and have created a movement around sharing instead of owning.
+You may have heard people referring to this phenomenon as the gig economy, the on-demand economy, collaborative consumption, or, of course, the sharing economy.

-Report income from Forms 1099-Misc and 1099-K
+Report income from Forms 1099-NEC and 1099-K

 • Exceed $20,000, and